New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{SHiP}

-The Search for Hidden Particles (SHiP) experiment~\cite{Albanese:2878604} is a proposed fixed-target facility at the CERN SPS designed to search for long-lived particles with feeble couplings to the SM particles while also advancing neutrino physics.
+The Search for Hidden Particles (SHiP) experiment~\cite{Albanese:2878604} is a proposed fixed-target facility at the CERN SPS designed to search for long-lived particles with feeble couplings to the SM particles, while also advancing neutrino physics.
 A high-intensity $400\,\mathrm{GeV}$ proton beam at the SPS collides with a proton target, producing both active neutrinos of all flavors and potential hidden-sector states.
 Downstream of the proton target, a hadron absorber stops most hadrons and electromagnetic radiation, and an active muon shield based on magnetic deflection suppresses residual muons to negligible levels.
-Over a 15-year run accumulating $6\times10^{20}$ protons on target, SHiP will measure the necessary statistics for both neutrino physics and hidden-sector portals.
+Over a 15-year run accumulating $6\times10^{20}$ protons on target (POT), SHiP will collect the necessary statistics for both neutrino physics and hidden-sector portals from 2031~\cite{SHiP:2025ows}.

 The Scattering and Neutrino Detector (SND), located right after the muon shield, will detect on the order of $10^{7}$ neutrino interactions over the full run, assuming a 3-ton target.
 SND will perform precision measurements of $\nu_\tau$ and $\bar\nu_\tau$ deep-inelastic scattering, and extract the structure functions $F_{4}$ and $F_{5}$~\cite{Alekhin:2015byh}.
 Composed of an ECC followed by a muon spectrometer, it offers precise vertex reconstruction and real-time readout.
-It will also collect over $10^{5}$ neutrino-induced charmed hadrons, and will search for non-standard neutrino interactions, such as $Z'$ inducing SNI~\cite{Bakhti:2023mvo}, and neutrino electromagnetic properties.
-By considering SND as a short-baseline neutrino detector, constraints on extra neutrino oscillation with $\Delta m_{41}^2\sim 10^3\,\mathrm{eV}^2$ sterile neutrino~\cite{Choi:2024ips,Choi:2025vby}.
-SND also has an ability of searching for LDM scattering off electrons and millicharged particles~\cite{SHiP:2020noy,Magill:2018tbb}.
-Unlike LDM, millicharged particles are expected to leave low-ionization tracks and multi-scattering signature.
+It will also collect over $10^{5}$ neutrino-induced charmed hadrons, and will search for NSIs, such as $Z'$ inducing SNI from $\nu_\tau$ appearance~\cite{Bakhti:2023mvo}, and neutrino electromagnetic properties.
+By considering SND as a short-baseline neutrino detector, possible $\nu_\tau$ oscillation into sterile neutrino can be probed by observing the $\nu_\tau$ disappearance, which is sensitive to the parameter region $10^2\,{\mathrm eV}^2 \lesssim \Delta m_{41}^2 \lesssim 10^4\,\mathrm{eV}^2$ from the $2 \times 10^{20}$ POT for the 5 years of operation~\cite{Choi:2024ips,Choi:2025vby}.
+The mixing parameter $|U_{\tau 4}|^2 \sim 0.08$ (90\% CL) can be probed for $\Delta m_{41}^2 \sim 500\,{\rm eV}^2$ assuming the 10\% signal-to-background ratio.
+SND can also search for LDM scattering off electrons and MCPs~\cite{SHiP:2020noy,Magill:2018tbb}.
+Unlike LDM, MCPs are expected to leave low-ionization tracks and a multi-scattering signature.
 Over the 15-year run, SHiP is expected to reach sensitivity to $10^{-3}e$ millicharges at $m_{\mathrm{MCP}} \lesssim 1\,\mathrm{GeV}$~\cite{Magill:2018tbb}.